What is Britten Pears Arts?

-The Britten-Pears Foundation is a “data controller”.
+Britten Pears Arts and its subsidiaries are a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 Data Protection Legislation means the Data Protection Act 2018 which incorporates the General Data Protection Regulation (GDPR), the Privacy and Electronic Communications (EC Directive) Regulations 2003 and any legislation implemented in connection with the General Data Protection Regulation which is the governing legislation that regulates data protection across the EEA.
 This includes any replacement legislation coming into effect from time to time.